shupershuff/D2r-Multiboxing-Without-A-Script/README.md

 6. Launch 1st instance of game from shortcut.
 7. Kill handle as per [Handle Killing Methods](#handle-killing-methods)
 8. Launch 2nd instance of game from shortcut.
-9. Kill Handle again
+9. Kill Handle again.
-10. Repeat steps 8 and 9 for subequent accounts.
+10. Repeat steps 8 and 9 for subsequent accounts.

 You can either copy a shortcut for each account and region or simply keep one shortcut per account and edit address details the shortcut when you want to switch regions.<br>
 Drawback with this method is that Blizzard forgot to make this work with MFA, which is kind of moot anyway as Blizzard prevent you from using standard MFA apps (which allow additional accounts).<br>